locator-kn/ark/README.md

 # use

-> **Prerequisite:** You need to have installed io.js, npm, gulp and the GraphickMagics binary.
+> **Prerequisite:** You need to have installed io.js, npm, gulp and the ImageMagick binary.

  - Clone this repository
 ```bash